-Marketing collateral describes a compilation of different media types, which is used to help improve the sales of a product or service.
-In the past, the term “marketing collateral” was mainly associated with brochures that were used to support the sales process.
+Marketing collateral describes a compilation of different media that are used to help improve the sales of a product or service.
+In the past, marketing collateral was mainly brochures that were used to support the sales process.

 - What makes your product or service unique?